Photo by Tom Parkes

 Wrap external services behind interfaces.
 Your business logic shouldn't mention Stripe or AWS or OpenAI directly.
 Create payment interfaces, storage interfaces, AI interfaces.
 The specific provider becomes an interchangeable implementation detail.

-This applies to payment processors, databases, AI models, vector stores—anything external.
-It's extra code upfront.
-It pays dividends when you need to switch providers or when breaking changes happen.
+This applies to payment processors, databases, AI models, vector stores and anything external.
+It's extra code upfront but it pays dividends when you need to switch providers or when breaking changes happen.

-Tests should derive from specifications, not be maintained separately.
-Specify what the system should do; generate tests that verify those specifications are met.
+Specify what the system should do and create tests that verify those specifications are met.

 Build Observability